Kiran-Jones/tse/querier/IMPLEMENTATION.md

 ### main

-The `main` function hanldes the logical flow of the querier, calling various functions to accept, clean, process, search, and print queries and their results.
+The `main` function handles the logical flow of the querier, calling various functions to accept, clean, process, search, and print queries and their results.

 It first calls `parseArgs` to ensure correct inputs.
 It then enters a loop, terminating when `getQuery` returns false (indicating user EOF input).
 It then calls `cleanQuery` and `validateQuery` to tidy up the query and to ensure propper formatting.
 It creates an array of `char*` pointers called *words*, with each index in *words* being a pointer to the start of a new word in the `char* query`.
 The cleaned query is printed using `printCleanQuery`, and `processQuery` is called to extract a `coutners_t* sequence` collection of docID, count pairs which satisfy the query.
 The sequence is printed using `printSequence`, and previously-allocated memory is freed.
 The program will then loop back to `getQuery`, and repeat until EOF is entered as input.
 Once this happens, the funciton returns 0.